About She's A Beast

 If you enjoy these writings and research, know that I not only cherish being able to do this work, but I cherish being able to serve you, the reader, exactly in the way I do now.
 It is my greatest hope and joy not to run ads; I don't want to have sponsors.
 In fact, I live to afflict those powerful forces.
 It brings me joy.
 Let me cook.

 Want a taste?
-Try these unlocked Swole Woman columns on for size:
+Try these unlocked Sunday columns on for size:

 You can check out the rest of the archive, which includes previews of many columns.